Life would be much easier if emergencies arrived with fair warning. There would be no need to prepare for them in advance.

 Similar to universities, schools need to deal with crises efficiently, especially if they impact the normal class schedule.
 Since schools deal with children, it's especially crucial that parents and guardians are made aware of any situations that could affect the education, safety, or health of their kids.

 The Virginia Department of Education has created a lengthy management plan including crisis communications.
 The plan highlights various crises that would require communication with parents -- such as a school bus accident -- and gives letter templates that can be quickly sent out.

 5. Restaurant Crisis Communication Plan

 This is why a crisis communication plan is essential for restaurants.
-Some scenarios you'll want to include in these crisis plans are the spread of food-borne illness, unsanitary working conditions, and natural disasters affecting food supply.
+Some scenarios you'll want to plan for are the spread of food-borne illness, unsanitary working conditions, and, of course, delivery issues affecting food supply.